mukeshkumar1451/Data/README.md

   Mortgage Broker License Type

 If CHANNEL is WHL or CL1:
 - Mortgage Broker fields MUST be validated if present in Acceptance Criteria.
 - Privilege restricted fields MUST include:
   - One step validating restricted behavior for non-privileged users.
   - One step validating correct behavior for privileged users.
-- Dropdown validation must include rendering, option integrity, and selection behavior.
+- Dropdown validation must include:
+  - Rendering validation
+  - Option integrity validation
+  - Selection behavior validation when workflow requires interaction
-- Do NOT skip broker-related validations.
+- Do NOT skip broker-related validations when explicitly present.

 If this rule is violated, output is invalid.